adrianwedd/AI-SWA/README.md

 Use the appropriate hostnames if running under Docker Compose or Kubernetes.

+The Orchestrator component exports a Prometheus counter named `tasks_executed_total` which increments each time a task completes.
+This metric is served alongside the other service metrics on the OpenTelemetry endpoint configured in `core/telemetry.py`.

 ### Example usage

 Run the services directly with overrides: